 Many burns occur in Louisiana’s gas, oil and maritime industries.
 If you are burned on the job, your employer may tell you that you do not have any claim other than workers’ compensation.
 That is not necessarily the case.
 In many cases, a personal injury lawsuit may be allowed outside the workers’ compensation system.
 Consult with one of our personal injury attorneys so we can review the facts of your case and advise you of your legal options.

 The value of your claim depends on the severity of the injury and the circumstances surrounding how you were burned.
 Many burn victims are entitled to compensation for medical bills, pain, disability, disfigurement, future medical bills, and loss of earning capacity.
 Due to the long-lasting physical and emotional effects of burn injuries, it is advised that you speak with an experienced injury attorney regarding your case.

 If you have been seriously burned at sea, on an offshore oil rig or in an industrial accident, the burn injury attorneys at Neblett, Beard & Arsenault can help.
 Our lawyers have the resources and experience to prepare an effective case strategy for you and your family.
 Results are how we measure success; we’ve built a strong reputation both in and out of the courtroom and we’ll put our experience and legal skills to work on your behalf.

 We help victims in Baton Rouge, Shreveport, Lake Charles, Monroe, Lafayette, Alexandria, and across the state of Louisiana.
 Dealing with your injuries should be your focus.
 Let the attorneys at Neblett, Beard & Arsenault handle your legal issues and aggressively pursue fair compensation for you.
-Contact us today at our Louisiana offices so that we can review the circumstances of your injury and get started right away.
+Contact us today so that we can review the circumstances of your injury and get started right away.